Creating is Easy

-Brewtopia had a multi-national CPG/FMCG client who they needed to fulfill custom beverages for.
-This company had created a campaign which allowed their customers to order a bottle of their beverage with their name on it.
+Brewtopia had a multi-national CPG/FMCG client for who they needed to fulfill custom beverages.
+This company had created a campaign that allowed their customers to order a bottle of their beverage with their name on it.
 This required a solution that would allow the product label to be customized.
 Also, custom labels would need to be printed (overlay stickers) which were unique to each customer order.
 These sticker labels then needed to be applied over the top of the existing product label in the correct location, then this product needed to be married up with any other products which formed the customer order before shipped to the right destination.
 Sounds complicated right?
 Well, it was but…

 Spiff worked with Brewtopia to integrate into their existing label printing machinery and manual label application process.
 This was combined with further integrations upstream in on the customer side, by the use of our 3D customizer app which integrated into the brand’s existing website infrastructure.
 The entire fulfillment process between both parties could be scaled infinitely, while still remaining profitable for all parties.
 This is the power of mass-personalization in action in collaboration with one of the biggest brands in the world and a local distributor.

-Tash from Little Wooden Toybox was looking for a way to automate the creation of print-ready PDF’s.
+Tash from Little Wooden Toybox was looking for a way to automate the creation of print-ready PDFs.

-The example of Little Wooden Toybox shows how effectively Spiff can not only assist companies from a revenue generating aspect whilst simultaneously slashing costs.
+The example of Little Wooden Toybox shows how effectively Spiff can not only assist companies from a revenue-generating aspect whilst simultaneously slashing costs.

 Give this collaborative project platform a try by signing up now.
 The time and monetary costs that usually plague these projects have been slashed.
 Faster, better quality, lower cost, personalization is now possible.